Alfresco/docs-alfresco/digital-workspace/latest/develop/extensions.md

 ### Prerequisites

 * Node.js
-  * See [Supported platforms]({% link digital-workspace/latest/support/index.md %}) for required version.
+  * See the [Supported platforms]({% link digital-workspace/latest/support/index.md %}) page for the required version.
 * Alfresco Content Service deployed locally or remotely:
   * The example URL uses the format: `https://your.alfresco.backend.com`.
 * Digital Workspace source code.
-* Your preferred IDE, such as Visual Studio Code.
+* Your preferred integrated development environment (IDE), such as Visual Studio Code (VS Code).
-* (Optional) NX Console plugin for VSCode.
+* (Optional) Nx Console plugin for VS Code.

 ### Build and run Digital Workspace